-Museum of Macau
+European Influence in China: Museum of Macau

 Each location depicts the contrasting cultures of Macau - Portuguese and Chinese.
-Out of the twenty locations, the fortress is easily one of the most important aspects of the historical monuments in the Centre because of its western design.
+Out of the twenty places, the fortress is undoubtedly one of the most significant aspects of the historical monuments in the Centre because of its western design.

 Three Levels to Explore